Wangaratta: Climate

-Since the warmest month mean reaches 22 C, Wangaratta would have a humid subtropical climate (Cfa in the Köppen climate classification).
-Despite its Köppen classification, Wangaratta is firmly in the Australian Temperate Zone and nowhere close to the Subtropics; and on no account is it 'humid'.
-April is the driest month; July is the wettest.
-Sleet falls occasionally, but settled snowfalls are a very rare occurrence.
+Wangaratta has a temperate climate with warm to hot summers and cool, damp winters.
+Since the warmest month mean reaches 22 C, Wangaratta would have a humid subtropical climate (Cfa) in the Köppen climate classification.
+Sleet falls occasionally, but settled snowfalls are a rare occurrence.

 Rain falls as thunderstorms in the summer, and in winter with cold fronts.
 Occasional severe heat waves are caused by hot, dry air from the central deserts of Australia moving over the area.
 Temperatures of 40 C and slightly above occur 2–4 times a year on average; however, heatwaves are often succeeded by cold fronts, which cause a significant drop in the temperature.
-Wangaratta has significantly cooler nights than Albury (especially in summer), due in part to its western longitude exposing it to cold airmasses off the Southern Ocean.
-The city gets 105.1 clear days annually, which is akin to Sydney and Wollongong, however the distribution is wildly different; Wangaratta having much sunnier summers and autumns, but the inverse for winter and spring.
+Wangaratta has cool nights and mornings in the summer, due in part to its south-western location exposing it to cold airmasses off the Southern Ocean.
+The city gets 105.1 clear days annually, which is akin to Sydney and Wollongong, however the distribution is wildly different; Wangaratta being much sunnier from December to March, but the inverse from May to September.

-Rainfall averages out to 613.6 mm a year, most of which falls in winter with passing frontal systems; however these can occur at any time of year, and the main form of rainfall in spring and summer is from thunderstorms.
+Rainfall averages out to 613.6 mm a year, most of which falls in winter with cold frontal showers; however, these can occur at any time of year; and the main form of rainfall in late spring and summer is that from thunderstorms.
 Extreme temperatures have ranged from 45.8 C on 3 January 1990 and again on 7 February 2009 to -7.2 C on 14 June 2006.

 Governance

 In local government, the Wangaratta region is covered by the Rural City of Wangaratta.
 The council was created in 1994 as an amalgamation of a number of other municipalities in the region with the council chambers located at the Government Centre in central Wangaratta.
 The city is represented by seven councillors elected once every four years by postal voting.
 The mayor is elected from these councillors by their colleagues for a one-year term.

 In September 2013 the council was sacked by the state government.
 Victorian Local Government Minister Jeanette Powell said this was because "Council has failed to provide effective leadership and service for the community".
 The council will be replaced by an administrator who will serve until the 2016 local government elections.

 In state politics, Wangaratta is located in the Legislative Assembly district of Ovens Valley currently held by the National Party of Australia.
+Tim McCurdy is the current Member of Parliament for the Ovens Valley district.

 In federal politics, Wangaratta is located in a single House of Representatives division—the Division of Indi.
 The Division of Indi was seen as a safe Liberal Party of Australia seat from 1977 until 2013, when the sitting member, Sophie Mirabella was defeated by independent candidate Cathy McGowan.
+Dr Helen Haines is currently the federal Member of Parliament for the Division of Indi, making history as the first independent candidate to succeed another independent, namely Cathy McGowan, in Federal Parliament.